Erica Mena

-Erica Jasmin Mena (born November 8, 1987) is an American television personality, model, and video vixen.
-She is best known for her appearances on Love & Hip Hop: New York and Love & Hip Hop: Atlanta, appearing in the franchise since 2011.
+Erica Jasmin Mena (born November 8, 1987) is an American actress, model, singer and video vixen.
+She is best known for her appearances in the Love & Hip Hop franchise from 2011 to 2023, particularly in the New York and Atlanta installments.

 Career

 Mena first gained notoriety as a model and "video vixen", through her appearances in various hip hop music videos, for artists such as Chris Brown, Fabolous, Akon and Fat Joe.
 She became known to a larger audience through her reality television appearances, including Kourtney & Khloe Take Miami and Love & Hip Hop: New York, the original installment of the Love & Hip Hop franchise.

-She has also embarked on a career as an author, releasing the autobiographies Chronicles of a Confirmed Bachelorette and Underneath It All.
-In August 2017, it was announced that Mena would compete in the first season of VH1's Scared Famous, which premiered on October 23, 2017.
+She has released two autobiographies, Chronicles of a Confirmed Bachelorette and Underneath It All.
+In August 2017, it was announced that Mena would compete in the first season of VH1's Scared Famous, which premiered in October 2017.
 In 2018, Erica joined the cast of Love & Hip Hop: Atlanta for the seventh season.
 In 2019, she returned to Love & Hip Hop: New York for its tenth anniversary season.

+Mena was fired from Love & Hip Hop: Atlanta in September 2023, after calling fellow cast member Spice a "blue monkey".